About OYT South

 We take twelve to fifteen crew members at a time, depending on the nature of the group, with a sea staff of up to 8 staff and volunteers.
 Crew members can book as a group, or just come as individuals and make new friends.
 Voyages generally start on the south coast of England.
 Some are short local voyages; others may go west to Cornwall or south to France or the Channel Islands.
 Occasionally we go much further – perhaps taking part in the Tall Ships Race series.

 Most voyages last for four or five nights but it is possible to sail for as little as two days, while some trips last six or seven nights and occasionally – perhaps in a year when we are taking part in the Tall Ships race series – considerably longer.

 Our sea staff make every crew member a promise: whatever effort and enthusiasm you put into the voyage, we will match and beat.
 Whether the aim is to have the holiday of a lifetime, or to learn more about sailing and seamanship, or to experience the challenge of life at sea, Prolific has something to offer.

 There are no compromises on safety, but our next priority is to ensure that everyone has as much fun as possible.
 There may be parties, trips ashore, beach barbeques or games on board, as well as great sailing!
 This is not a formal, regimented sail training experience.
 Crew members are encouraged to ask questions, try different activities and get involved with a wide variety of tasks on board.

-Please take the time to look through the site to see further pictures of our boat, find out more about what we can offer, and read comments from previous crew - along with the latest voyage programme 2017, and information on how to book.
-Do check the voyage programme for age restrictions: most voyages are for age range 12-25, but some are 15+ and some 18+.
-We can never take anyone under 11.
+Please take the time to look through the site to see further pictures of our boat, find out more about what we can offer, and read comments from previous crew – along with the latest voyage programme, and information on how to book.
+Do check the voyage programme for age restrictions: most voyages are for age range 12-25, but some are 15+ and some 18+, while others are suitable for including 11-year-olds.